The Olympic boycott movement that failed

 The two men came from opposite ends of the political spectrum.
 Brundage was a conservative Republican who would later head the IOC for two decades, while Mahoney was a Democrat known for fighting racial and religious discrimination.
 Left-wing groups fueled the U.S. boycott effort, although some high-profile Republican politicians, such as New York Mayor Fiorello La Guardia, also championed the cause.

 The Berlin boycott campaign heated up in 1935, ahead of a December vote of the AAU.
-In August, 20,000 people jammed into an anti-Nazi rally at Madison Square Garden in New York, demanding that the U.S. pull out of the Olympics.
-Two months later, Mahoney sent an open letter to Dr. Theodor Lewald, the president of the German Olympic Committee, revealing that an AAU investigation found that Germany was in fact excluding German Jewish athletes from the Games, despite Lewald’s assurances to the contrary.
+In August, 20,000 people jammed into an anti-Nazi rally at Madison Square Garden in New York, demanding that the United States pull out of the Olympics.
+Two months later, Mahoney sent an open letter to Theodor Lewald, the president of the German Olympic Committee, revealing that an AAU investigation found that Germany was in fact excluding German Jewish athletes from the Games despite Lewald’s assurances to the contrary.

-The Nazis initially demoted Lewald from his position, but had to reinstate him after the IOC threatened to move the Games from Berlin.
+The Nazis initially demoted Lewald from his position but had to reinstate him after the IOC threatened to move the Games from Berlin.
 Even with this concession, the Nazis forced Lewald to resign as head of the DRL, Germany’s primary national sports organization, his power diminished, Bachrach said.

-In his letter to Lewald, Mahoney pointedly addressed the German official as the “unhappy” and “nominal” head of the German Olympic Committee, and alluded to the pressure that Olympic officials had to exert to keep him in the post.
+In his letter to Lewald, Mahoney pointedly addressed the German official as the “unhappy” and “nominal” head of the German Olympic Committee and alluded to the pressure that Olympic officials had to exert to keep him in the post.

 “I fear that, lacking any real authority, you are being used as a screen to conceal your government’s flagrant violations of the Olympic ideal of fair play for all, even the weakest,” Mahoney wrote.
 “If you are not a hostage of your government, I counsel you, my dear Dr. Lewald, to formally and publicly resign your office in the Olympic committee in respect to those ideals of sportsmanship to which your whole life has hitherto been dedicated.”

 In Berlin, the German government was nervously keeping tabs on the boycott effort across the Atlantic.
-As ESPN’s Jeremy Schaap wrote in his book, “Triumph: The Untold Story of Jesse Owens and Hitler’s Olympics,” the British ambassador to Germany, Sir Eric Phipps, informed the Foreign Office in November 1935 that Hitler was “taking an enormous interest in the Olympic Games.”
+As ESPN’s Jeremy Schaap wrote in his book “Triumph: The Untold Story of Jesse Owens and Hitler’s Olympics,” the British ambassador to Germany, Sir Eric Phipps, informed the Foreign Office in November 1935 that Hitler was “taking an enormous interest in the Olympic Games.”

 “The German government are simply terrified lest Jewish pressure may induce the United States Government to withdraw their team and so wreck the festival, the material and propagandist value of which, they think, can scarcely be exaggerated,” Phipps wrote in the dispatch.